How Association Management Deals with Association Rules Violations

 Enforcing Numerous Notices

-The rules for resolving violations vary from association to association, but the general progression starts with a number of different notices sent out by association management.
+The rules for resolving violations vary from association to association, but the general progression starts with a number of different notices sent out by HOA association management.

 Sometimes an initial courtesy notice can be a friendly knock on the door or a phone call.
 However, the best route is to send a letter to the violating homeowner.
 This first letter is a polite notice that explains the violation to a homeowner.
 This letter makes the homeowner aware of the rule they are violating, what they need to do to correct it, how long they have to fix it, and the consequences if they do not remedy the violation.

-The Courtesy Notice will also provide contact information of the management company should assistance be needed, or an extension given.
+A courtesy notice should also provide contact information of the management company should assistance be needed, or an extension given.

 The next letter serves as the final notice and lets the resident know that the matter has escalated, and further corrective actions will be taken unless the matter is resolved in the given timeframe.